Exactly solvable models for fermionic symmetry-enriched topological phases and fermionic 't Hooft anomaly: Fermionic symmetry-enriched string-net models

 where $N_f$ is the fermion number operator, and

 \item $A_\nu$ ensures that the string fusion rules are obeyed at each vertex $\nu$ for ground state:

 \item $Q_l$ ensures that the $G$-grading structure at each link $l$ for ground state:

-\item $D_l$ ensures that when link $l$ is decorated by a q-type string, there exist two equivalent fixed-point ground states by ``sliding'' fermions (recall Remark. \ref{rmk.q-type}), the form of which is similar to that in Ref.~\onlinecite{fSN}. \JR{$D_l$ is determined by the dimensions of endomorphism space $n_{a_\Bg}$ and the phase factor between all possible equivalent fixed-point states on the honeycomb lattice, which can be derived from $\cY$-moves, $\cH$-moves, dual $\cH$-moves (these renormalization moves are introduced in Appendix \ref{appen.othermove}).}
+\item $D_l$ ensures that when link $l$ is decorated by a q-type string, there exist two equivalent fixed-point ground states by ``sliding'' fermions (recall Remark. \ref{rmk.q-type}), the form of which is similar to that in Ref.~\onlinecite{fSN}. {$D_l$ is determined by the dimensions of endomorphism space $n_{a_\Bg}$ and the phase factor between all possible equivalent fixed-point states (two fixed-point states are called equivalent if they differ only by a phase factor) on the honeycomb lattice, which can be derived from $\cY$-moves, $\cH$-moves, dual $\cH$-moves (these renormalization moves are introduced in Appendix \ref{appen.othermove}).}